dnce17/readmission_30_day_predictive_model/README.md

     <td>XGB</td>
   </tr>
 </table>
+5. Conducted hyperparameter tuning on **Random Forest** to further boost AUC

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Findings
-* Best Model: **Random Forest**
+* **Best Performing Model**: Random Forest

-* Top 20 Most Influential Features
+### Top 20 Most Influential Features
 ![top 20 features](imgs/top_20_features.png)

-# Insights from Visualization
+<p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Tableau Visualization
+### Dashboard Image
 ![diabetes readmission dashboard](imgs/dashboard_diabetes_readmission.png)

+### Analysis and Insights

-There are a lot of emergencies for inpatient visits and lots of patients readmitted within 30 days (primarily those who take diabetes medicine).
-For patients admitted for emergencies, thorough evaluation should be conducted and careful post-discharge planning should be done for patients before they are sent back home.
-Since a lot of patients taking diabetes medicine (and patients in general) are being readmitted, there are possibly issues with the quality of care.
+* There were  many emergency inpatient visits and a significant number of patients being readmitted within 30 days, especially those taking diabetes medications.
+This highlights a possible need for more thorough evaluation and careful post-discharge planning before patients are sent home.

-The average time in the hospital for most patients is higher than the average length of stay (4.5 to 5.5 days) in the US.
-We found it concerning that most patients stayed above the average, which may indicate underlying issues such as delays in receiving timely care, staff shortages, inefficiencies in hospital processes, priorities being placed in the wrong places, or broader concerns around the quality and coordination of care being provided.

-The dataset contains patients who all have type 2 diabetes, and metformin is widely regarded as the first-line treatment for this condition.
-Given the high number of emergency admissions amongst type 2 diabetic patients who are not taking metformin, this raises concerns about whether these patients are being managed according to standard clinical guidelines.
-It may reflect issues such as poor medication adherence, health conditions that prevent patients from taking metformin, gaps in the continuity of care, or issues with insurance—all of which warrant further investigation.
+* All patients in the dataset have type 2 diabetes, and metformin is generally the recommended first-line treatment.
+The high number of emergency admissions among patients **not taking metformin** raises concerns about adherence to clinical guidelines.
+Possible contributing factors include poor medication adherence, health conditions preventing metformin use, gaps in continuity of care, or problems wtih insurance.
+These issues warrant further investigation.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>